electronstudio/raylib-python-cffi/README.md

 ## raylib.static

-Currently the goal is make usage as similar to the original C as CFFI will allow.
+Goal is make usage as similar to the original C as CFFI will allow.
 There are a few differences you can see in the examples.
 See test_static.py and examples/*.py for how to use.

 ```